mohsinulhaq/react-popper-tooltip/README.md

 > `function(tooltipShown: boolean)`

-Called when the visibility of the tooltip changes. `tooltipShown` is a new state.
+Called with the tooltip state, when the visibility of the tooltip changes

 ### tooltipShown